DenfeldRobotics4009/2023-Official/README.md

 aligning itself with, and orbit around a limelight target.

 We decided viewing apriltags in this game is not necissary, so we focused on using limelight to recognize the cubes and cones within the game.
-See 2023-Limelight-GP-Pipelines for the pipelines used to recognize them.